spread-ai/docs-appsmith-fork/docs/reference/widgets/rating.md

-Sets the action (Framework functions, queries, or JS functions) to be executed when the rate is changed.
+Sets the action (Framework functions, queries, or JavaScript functions) to be executed when the rate is changed.